baetyl/baetyl/doc/us-en/setup/Quick-Install.md

 ![OpenEdge](../../images/setup/openedge-systemctl-status.png)

 - Executing the command `docker stats` to view the running status of docker containers.
 Since the main program openedge will first pull required images from docker mirror repository, it will take 2~5 minutes to see the openedge starts successfully.
-Take the default configurations as above, the running status of containers are as shown below.
+Take the example configurations as above, the running status of containers are as shown below.
 If some containers are missing, it means they failed to start.

 ![docker stats](../../images/setup/docker-stats.png)